 This group performs unison, two, three and four part music written for tenor and bass voices.
 Selections are drawn from a variety of musical styles, including classical, folk, popular, sacred, sea chanteys and barbershop music.
 Special attention is given to vocal techniques and basic note reading skills.
 Required concerts, assemblies, rehearsals and other programs comprise the performance experience.
 Solo and Ensemble participation is encouraged.
-Fee: \$20-\$30
+This course may be repeated for credit.
+Fee: This course requires a student fee.